azuyalabs/yasumi-docs/docs/index.md

     ***

-    New countries and holidays can be added comfortably as Yasumi is provider based and holidays are rule driven.
+    New countries and holidays can be added comfortably as Yasumi is provider-based and holidays are rule-driven.

 - :fontawesome-solid-landmark:{ .lg .middle .icon } **Use with any PHP framework**

     ***

-    Yasumi is framework agnostic allowing you to use it anywhere, without trouble even when you decide to change your framework.
+    Yasumi is framework-agnostic, allowing you to use it anywhere, without trouble even when you decide to change your framework.

 - :fontawesome-solid-language:{ .lg .middle .icon } **Speaks multiple languages**

     ***

-    Yasumi comes out of the box with translations in many languages for all the holiday names, and is totally timezone aware.
+    Yasumi comes out of the box with translations in many languages for all the holiday names, and is totally timezone-aware.

 - :fontawesome-solid-gear:{ .lg .middle .icon } **Open source**